jonathanpapa-os/octo/README.md

 <i>Features:</i>

-<b>Tenants.</b> Each tenant can work independently using a subdomain
+<b>Tenants.</b> Each tenant is able to work independently using a sub-domain.

 <b>Appointments.</b> Only signed in users can create an appointment